 Advanced Ion Chromatography (HPIC with CD and ED)

-Installed 2019, a Dionex ICS-6000 Dual Channel Capillary "reagent-free" IC System, with one channel dedicated to anion analysis (Cl, SO4, Br, F, with conductivity detection) and one channel dedicated to organic compounds, such as low-molecular weight carboxylic acids (electrochemical detection)
+Installed 2019, a Dionex ICS-6000 Dual Channel Capillary "reagent-free" IC System, dedicated to anion (Cl, SO4, Br, F) and low-molecular weight carboxylic acid (formate to caproate) analyses with conductivity detection, and other organic compounds, such as amino acids with electrochemical detection.